 This post may contain affiliate links to some TERRIfic sites you should check out.
 Learn more about it here.

-While many people are awaiting the coming of the holiday season, others are excitedly wrapping up the end of their new year resolution challenges.
-The rest of you might be cringing as you realize that yet another year has come to a close and you still haven’t come close to accomplishing your goal.
+While many people are awaiting the coming of the holiday season, others are excitedly wrapping the end of their new year resolution challenges.
+The rest of you might be cringing as you realize that yet another year is ending and you still haven’t come close to accomplishing your goal.
 You are not alone.
-If you are one of the people in the latter thought camp, you’ve actually more company than you think.
+If you are one of the people in the latter thought camp, you’ve actually in more company than you think.
 In fact, only eight percent of people accomplish their resolutions according to Forbes magazine.

-Yes, it’s cliche but skipping the coffee really is the smart move to make.
-Not only does it keep more money in your bank account, but it kicks the addiction to caffeine.
-Hopefully, that will make room for an addiction for something good like endorphins from exercise.
+Yes, it’s cliche but skipping the coffee or whatever it is you overdo it in really is the smart move to make.
+Not only can it help keep more money in your bank account, but it kicks the “addiction” Hopefully, that will make room for addiction for something else that serves you well and brings peace like endorphins from exercise.

 3. Make the switch to LED

 We all know that fluorescent lights are a no-no, but CFL bulbs aren’t exactly the best choice either.
 Instead, use LED bulbs.
 At up to $20 per light bulb, it may be a bit of an investment now, but you’ll be thrilled once you see your electricity bill drop.

 4. Choose a cause you like and advocate for it.